corrode/corrode.github.io/content/workshops/write-yourself-a-shell-in-rust/index.md

 For each block, you can start from a skeleton project that contains the code from the previous block.
 This way, you can focus on the new concepts and don't have to worry about getting stuck.

+## What You'll Need

+* A computer with a stable internet connection
+* A code editor of your choice
+* A terminal

+## Schedule

+The workshop is split up into two half-day sessions.
+We will meet on two consecutive days for four hours each.
+The workshop will be held in English.
+We limit the number of participants to 10 to ensure that everyone gets the attention they need.

+Once you sign up, we will reach out to you to send you the details.

 ## What Makes Our Workshops Special?